Vindmn1234/NSF-funding-research-project-/README.md

 ### Workflow
 This section outlines the (recommended) sequential order by which the users can play around with the code:

-0. In case you are interested in how the funding, author, and funding related csv files were generated in the first place, you can type the following command in the terminal:
+0. In case you are interested in how the funding, author, and funding related csv files were generated in the first place, you can type the following command in the terminal (however, bear in mind that it will take extremely long time to finish scraping all information: more than 10,000 minutes):
 ```
 # Remove current funding, author, and publication information
 rm -r database/author_info database/publication_info